Honorary Awards - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 6. The Chancellor’s Stole

-6.1 The award of the Chancellor’s stole recognises an extraordinary voluntary contribution to the University.
+6.1 The award of the Chancellor’s Stole recognises an extraordinary voluntary contribution to the University.

 7. Emeritus Professor